Cornus kousa aka Japanese Dogwood

 Japanese Dogwood, Japanese Flowering Dogwood, Kousa Dogwood

-How to care for Japanese Dogwood
+How difficult is it to take care of Japanese Dogwood

 If you're looking for a plant that offers a moderate level of challenge, Japanese Dogwood is a great choice to test your gardening skills.